albashboshy/myProject/README.md

 # myProject
-this is my first project in gtihub
+this is my first project